 Uncollateralised structured products are not asset backed.
 In the event of issuer bankruptcy, investors can lose their entire investment.
 Investors should read the listing documents to determine if a product is uncollateralised.

-Structured products such as derivative warrants and callable bull/bear contracts (CBBCs) are leveraged and can change in value rapidly according to the gearing ratio relative to the underlying assets.
-Investors should be aware that the value of a structured product may fall to zero resulting in a total loss of the initial investment.
+Derivative warrants and callable bull/bear contracts (CBBCs) are leveraged and can change in value rapidly according to the gearing ratio relative to the underlying assets.
+Investors should be aware that their value may fall to zero resulting in a total loss of the initial investment.

 Structured products have an expiry date after which the issue may become worthless.
 Investors should be aware of the expiry time horizon and choose a product with an appropriate lifespan for their trading strategy.

 The price of a structured product may not match its theoretical price due to outside influences such as market supply and demand factors.
 As a result, actual traded prices can be higher or lower than the theoretical price.